asalavaty/influential/vignettes/Vignettes.md

 -----

-## Experimental-data-based classification and ranking of top candidate features based on the `ExIR` model
+## Experimental data-based classification and ranking of top candidate features based on the `ExIR` model

 **ExIR** : `ExIR` is a model for the classification and ranking of top candidate features.
 The input data could come from any type of